 The tariff commitments undertaken in the ITA, including the recently agreed expansion, are made on a most-favoured nation (MFN) basis.
 This means participants must extend their commitments to all WTO Members, regardless of whether the other Member has also signed up to the ITA.
 The ITA also provides for a work program to review non-tariff barriers (NTBs) which affect trade in IT products.

-Australia imports around AUD$21 billion worth of goods covered under the expanded agreement, and exports around AUD$4.2 billion.
-Eliminating tariffs on these goods in Australia and globally will benefit Australian consumers through lower end prices.
-Upstream technology industries such as software design, as well as downstream industries such as IT service providers will also benefit from cost reductions which will provide opportunities for Australia’s export industries.
+Australia imports around AUD$19 billion worth of goods covered under the expanded agreement, and exports around AUD$3.6 billion.
+Eliminating tariffs on these goods in Australia and globally will benefit Australian consumers by putting downward pressure on end prices.
+Upstream technology industries such as software design, as well as downstream industries, such as IT service providers, will also benefit from cost reductions.

 Members participating in the Expanded ITA have agreed to remove the majority of the tariffs on the 201 additional ITA products within three years, with reductions beginning in 2016-17.